michael-brade/LaTeX.js/README.md

-# A JavaScript LaTeX to HTML5 translator using a PEG.js parser
+# LaTeX to HTML5 translator using a PEG.js parser

 This is a LaTeX to HTML5 translator written in JavaScript using PEG.js.
 `latex.js` for LaTeX is similar in spirit to `marked` for Markdown.